djhedges/exit_speed/README.md

 For the fastest lap a BallTree is constructed of GPS coordinates for the lap.
 On the current lap each GPS point's speed is compared against the closest point of the best lap by searching the BallTree.
-The delta of the speed of these points are stored in a collections.deque which holds the last 50 points.
+The delta of the speed of these points are stored in a collections.deque which holds the last 10 points.
 If the median of the points are faster then the LEDs are set to green.
 If slower they're set to red. https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.BallTree.html

-Another way to put it is if the median speed of the last 5 seconds is faster set the LEDs to green.
+Another way to put it is if the median speed of the last second is faster set the LEDs to green.
 Else red.

 Earlier versions experimented with updating the LEDs more often as well as